 This programme will prepare you to become an Early Years Educator, enabling you to work with children from birth to five years old.
 You will also gain knowledge relating to children aged five to seven years.

-You will undertake a pre-study programme from April to August that comprises the following three components:
+You will undertake a pre-study programme that comprises the following three components:

 - Caring for Children and Young People – Level 2 Certificate – Distance Learning.